ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 42066 PHYSICAL HYDROGEOLOGY 3 Credit Hours

-(Slashed with ESCI 52066) Principles of water flow in hydrologic cycle, soil and aquifer hydraulic properties, groundwater flow, surface water–groundwater interactions and geochemical evolution of groundwater.
-Application of principles for evaluation of water resources; emphasizing utilization, conservation and management of groundwater resources in a changing environment.
+(Slashed with ESCI 52066 and ESCI 72066) Principles of water flow in hydrologic cycle, soil and aquifer hydraulic properties, groundwater flow, surface water-groundwater interactions and geochemical evolution of groundwater.
+Application of principles for evaluation of water resources, emphasizing utilization, conservation and management of groundwater resources in a changing environment.

-Prerequisite: MATH 12002 or any higher level MATH course.
+Prerequisite: MATH 11022 or any higher-level MATH course.

 Schedule Type: Lecture